 Netskope DLP

-Netskope is recognized for its cloud-native framework, as well as its integrations with SaaS, IaaS, and web environments.
+Netskope stands out for its cloud-native framework and integrations with SaaS, IaaS, and web environments.

 Pros: